vzakharov/finn/guides/mission_improbable/02_jobs.md

 ## Jobs That Keep You Breathing

+So, your number’s come up and you’re headed to war.
+Your choice of military job might just save both your life and your conscience, so let’s get right to it.

 If you have any say in it (and sometimes, you do), steer yourself into a role where “service” doesn’t necessarily mean “shoot to kill.”
 Modern militaries are vast machines, and only a fraction of personnel actually pull triggers on the regular.
 In many forces today, as few as 25–30% of troops are dedicated combatants – the rest are support: medics, mechanics, drivers, techies, pencil-pushers.

-> **“Only a fraction of personnel actually pull triggers on the regular.”**

 In other words, the majority are there to help the war *happen* without directly blasting the enemy.
 These support roles can be a [pacifist’s refuge](https://dalecentersouthernmiss.wordpress.com/2021/11/03/the-tooth-to-tail-ratio-and-modern-army-logistics/).
 They **keep you breathing** in two ways: by placing you a step back from the hottest danger, and by letting you contribute without serving death on a platter.

 ### Medic (Combat Medic / Corpsman)

 The classic noncombatant hero.
 You carry bandages, not bombs.
 Medics rush into harm’s way *to save lives*, not take them.
 International law even grants medical personnel protected status – under the [Geneva Conventions](https://ihl-databases.icrc.org/en/customary-ihl/v1/rule25), true medics are supposed to be “respected and protected in all circumstances” and not intentionally targeted (in theory, anyway).

-> **“You carry bandages, not bombs.”**

 That doesn’t make it safe – saving wounded comrades while under fire is one of the bravest jobs going, and medics do get shot (sometimes deliberately by enemies who *don’t* honor the red cross).
 But morally, you’re as close to clean as war allows.
 You’re alleviating suffering, not causing it.